 19. Get more sleep

 Get more sleep: We know, it’s easier said than done, but it does have to be said.
-Sleep and rest play a big role in your body being able to produce breastmilk.
+Sleep and rest play a big role in your body being able to produce breast milk.
 Even if it means taking an afternoon nap, going back to bed after the first feed or outsourcing some of the household duties for a while, it all helps.

-“Sleep is what boost milk supply.
+“Sleep is what boosts milk supply.
 If you express first thing in the morning when they are full from the night’s sleep then it will be easier to express.
 Don’t worry about running out as it will still go on supply and demand.” – Tamara

 20. Eat brewers yeast